Eligibility and judging criteria

 • to purchase items directly from the STEM partner and the STEM partner should not make a commercial gain from the project.
 This is due to conflict of interest

-• to take part in third-party schemes or competitions
+• to take part in third-party schemes, competitions or pre-prepared workshops

 • consultancy or advisor fees for scientists, engineers or freelance science communicators